rokzitko/nrgljubljana/doc/index.rst

    This is the homepage of app4triqs v2.2.0.
    For changes see the :ref:`changelog page <changelog>`.

-An example application using cpp2py and :ref:`TRIQS <triqslibs:welcome>`.
+An example application using cpp2py.

 This documentation is generated based on `rst <https://de.wikipedia.org/wiki/ReStructuredText>`_ files and the comments in the sources and headers.